-Redirecting www to domain apex · Cloudflare Pages docs
+Redirecting www to domain apex

 100:: value.
 The new DNS record must also have Cloudflare’s proxy enabled (orange-clouded) so that it can enact the Page Rule behavior that you will create next.

 Next, make the Page Rule which will handle the redirect.
-For this, you will make it so all paths get redirected and it is done with a 301 (Permanent Redirect).
+For this, you will make it so all paths get redirected.
+This is done with a 301 (Permanent Redirect).
 Matching all paths allows for someone visiting

 www.example.com/blog/category/example to be redirected to